getorca/stock_price_chat/README.md

 3) Enhancing the model for information retrevial on further funmental stock tasks, including; returning volume, market cap, etc, can further enchance the usefulness of the model.

 4) PriceParser(https://github.com/scrapinghub/price-parser) used for converting human dates to python datatime objects fails to parse some formats.

+5) It is uncertain is the system message adds any value in an intent/action model, since the intent can drive as the rompt for what the model should perform.
+Although a system message was included here, our theory is system prompts will add little to no value on an intent/action model, especially with multiple intents and actions.
+Further experiments need to be done.